dckms/system-architecture/emacsway/it/ddd/tactical-design/domain-model/domain-events/domain-events-in-ddd.rst

 ..

-    > Domain event could alter multiple aggregates which is common, wouldn’t you be updating multiple aggregates in a single transaction?
+    > Domain event could alter multiple aggregates which is common, wouldn't you be updating multiple aggregates in a single transaction?

     **The more common case is where those multiple aggregates are updated in separate transactions**, usually as a result of some kind of "service bus" event being transmitted from the domain events.
-    That service bus event gets routed to multiple subscribers, behind which you’d have each of the respective aggregates that would updated in their own transactions.
+    That service bus event gets routed to multiple subscribers, behind which you'd have each of the respective aggregates that would updated in their own transactions.

     \- "`Domain Events – Salvation <http://udidahan.com/2009/06/14/domain-events-salvation/#comment-74959>`__" [#fnudde3]_ comment of Udi Dahan